volume 3, issues 13-18

 author of "the Overstreet Comic Book price guide"

-the E art was stunning, a caliber we had never seen before,
+the E art was stunning, a caliber we had never

-we studied every brush stroke, every pin line, how the story plot
+every pin line, how the story plot was broken

-was broken down in the panel layout,
+down in the panel layout, we also noticed

-were relegated to doing the covers and lead stories
+the covers and lead stories with weaker artists

-with weaker artists filling out the rest of the book
+filling out the rest of the book

->> n.b. mention is made of the Geppi's Entertainment Museum
+>> n.b. mention is made of the Geppi's

-at Camden Yards in Baltimore, Maryland
+Entertainment Museum at Camden Yards

-which possesses a great selection of comics including those of EC comics
+a great selection of comics including

 2/ tales from the crypt, issue 29, april/may 1952